Where Does Metastatic Bladder Cancer Spread To?

 Bladder cancer spreads when cancerous cells reproduce and invade surrounding healthy tissues.
 This is known as metastasis.
 Usually, metastatic bladder cancer refers to cancer that has spread to distant organs, but metastasis can occur locally in the muscles and connective tissues that are directly adjacent to the bladder as well.

-Local bladder cancer metastasis
+Understanding local bladder cancer metastasis

 When bladder cancer spreads, it first invades the bladder wall, which is made up of four distinct layers.
 It can take some time for cancer to penetrate all of these layers, but once it has, it can then spread into the surrounding fatty tissues and lymph nodes.
 Once bladder cancer has reached the lymph nodes, it can travel to distant parts of the body through the lymphatic system.
 Separately, it can also continue to grow into surrounding areas such as the abdominal wall (peritoneum).